nhsengland/llm-eval-monitor-framework/README.md

 ### Tests

-* [Automated tests](tests/) run to check valid JSON syntax on every push to this repo.
+- [Automated tests](tests/) run to check valid JSON syntax on every push to this repo.
-* To run tests manually, using python3 from the main directory, execute:
+- To run tests manually, using python3 from the main directory, execute:
-    * `pip install -r tests/requirements.txt`
+  - `pip install -r tests/requirements.txt`
-    * `jsonschema --instance data/terms.json data/terms.schema.json`
+  - `jsonschema --instance data/terms.json data/terms.schema.json`
-    * `cd tests && python validate_json.py`
+  - `cd tests && python validate_json.py`

 ## Stack

 The tool is primarily built using `Next.js (v12)` and `Tailwind CSS (v3)` on top of `React (v17)`.
 There are also some other supporting tools such as Framer Motion, Headless UI and Heroicons.

 There is currently no 'backend' for this project.
 A JSON file (`data/terms.json`) is used to house and manage the available terms.

 ## Getting started

 You will need:

-* `node v14`
+- `node v14`

 It is recommended to use a node package manager like [nvm](https://github.com/nvm-sh/nvm) to manage node versions.

-Once the project has been cloned, ensure you have installed the required dependancies using the command below:
+Once the project has been cloned, ensure you have installed the required dependencies using the command below:

 ```bash
 npm i
 ```

 Now you have installed the required packages, you can start the development server using the following command:

 ```bash
 npm run dev